 - A data quality issue in one system propagates to the unified profile

-The architecture that works: source priority for critical fields (email, phone, address), most recent for behavioral fields (last purchase date, last interaction), custom logic for fields where business rules matter (customer tier, lifecycle stage).
+What survives in production: source priority for critical fields (email, phone, address), most recent for behavioral fields (last purchase date, last interaction), custom logic for fields where business rules matter (customer tier, lifecycle stage).

 Document your reconciliation strategy in a decision matrix.
 Every field in your Unified Individual should have a defined rule.
 If you can’t articulate why a field uses a specific strategy, you haven’t thought through the architecture.